NotsoanoNimus/getopt.c3l/README.md

 - A _required_ reference to a properly-typed variable or an arg-parsing callback with the signature `fn void?
 (String)`.

 There must be at least one of the two names for any option definition.

+The generated code behaves according to the _pointer types_ you've given to each triple.

 ```c3
 bool has_short_name;